Black-and-white drawing

 Here's why we celebrate Guy Fawkes night

-The British only really use fireworks to celebrate ‘Guy Fawkes Night‘, ‘The Gunpowder Plot‘, or ‘Firework night‘.
+The British only really use fireworks to celebrate ‘Guy Fawkes Night‘, ‘The Gunpowder Plot‘, or ‘Fireworks Night‘.
 Only in the big cities, such as London or Edinburgh do we have fireworks to celebrate the New Year.
 Private homes do NOT normally set off fireworks to celebrate the New Year as Germans do.